samhocevar/portable-file-dialogs/README.md

   * Mac OS X (using AppleScript)
   * GNOME desktop (using [Zenity](https://en.wikipedia.org/wiki/Zenity) or its clones Matedialog and Qarma)
   * KDE desktop (using [KDialog](https://github.com/KDE/kdialog))

+Experimental support for Emscripten is on its way.

 ## Documentation